 Scheduling and Storage

-Managing your own life is challenging enough, but when you throw in your kids and your spouse's schedules, even a Palm Pilot could burn out.
+Managing your own life is challenging enough, but when you throw in your kids and your spouse's schedules, you could easily burn out.
 One effective way of keeping track of who is doing what, when, is to invest in an oversized combination cork and dry-erase board.
 I suggest hanging one in the kitchen by the fridge — a place even your husband can't miss.
 You can pick up simple inexpensive ones at your local dollar store, or you can order more elaborate, custom-sized and framed (to match your decor) boards at www.artconceptstore.com (I've used this store before and love it!).
 Dry-erase boards are valuable because you can jot down notes, reminders and other important information in one handy place.
 And unlike Post-It Notes, your notes will never get lost.